ianhussey/RelationalRespondingTask/README.md

 Written in PsychoPy 1.82.01
 ## Notes- NB written in PsychoPy 1.82.01.
 Bugs may crop up if you run this script in a different version of PsychoPy.- The escape key quits the task at any time.
 E, I, or the return key ends the task properly once it’s complete.- You can run either the .psyexp file or the .py file inside PsychoPy.
 The .py file should have greater cross-platform support; if you run into errors with the .psyexp file use the .py instead.- .psydat, .log, and .csv files are produced for each participant.
 The .csv file alone is sufficient for most analyses (e.g., calculation of D1 scores).- The block length is fixed within the code to Sean's implimentation (see below).
 - All stimuli and instructions can be altered by editing the excel files.
 - The number of exemplars can vary freely; it's currently 5 but can be more or less without this affecting the block length.
 However, it must be identical across categories.
+If 5 exemplars are used in each category then each block will present all exemplars an equal number of times.
+Using more or less exemplars than this will result in the correct number of trials and counterbalancing of trial-types, but a (necessarially) unequal number of presentations of each exemplar.
 - ITI is set to 300 ms (was 700 in the original publication).

 ## Block layout